akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She learnt to soothe a crying child with a cool hand and a soft word.
 She learnt that a fever that broke with a compress of mugwort was different from a fever that did not, and that the second kind meant sending for the priest.
 She learnt to look at the skin colour and breath sound of a sick person, to tell whether they would live or die.

-However, not all lessons were simple ones, as she would soon learn.
+However, some lessons were neither easy nor simple, as she would soon learn.

 ---

 ### A fickle friend

-A fist pounded the oak door.
+A fist pounded the oak door in the heat of the day.

 Beatrice was on her feet before the servant reached the door.
 A woman’s voice, tight with fear, spilled through the gap as the bar lifted: ‘Please, Peter was working in the high field and his heart began to pound and it will not stop.‘

-Beatrice guided a young man to the hearth and sat him on the stool her mother often used for the sick, the frightened or women in labour.
+Now aged eleven, Beatrice guided a young man to the hearth and sat him on the stool her mother often used for the sick, the frightened or women in labour.
 The man sat down heavily, head bowed, looking terrified.
 His hand pressed flat against his chest, his breath coming in short, shallow gasps like a fish.
 His skin was the colour of old ash, grey‑blue at his protruding lips.

 She turned to the cold stone shelves where medicinal jars stood in their neat rows: willow bark, comfrey, lemon balm, foxglove.
 Her fingers closed on the foxglove jar, for she knew that a small pinch would steady his pulse.

 Aldwina arrived and her hand closed over her daughter’s hand.
 She shook her head vehemently, but her voice was calm and quiet.

 ‘No. For sooth his heart is fast, but his hands are cold.‘ Aldwina placed the jar back on a higher shelf, out of easy reach.
 ‘Foxglove would stop it, not slow it.
-We will use Hawthorn flowers and the leaves.
-Fetch me a blanket, the thick woolen one, for he is cold as well as frightened.‘
+We will use hawthorn flowers and the leaves.
+Fetch me a blanket, the thick woollen one, for he is cold as well as frightened.‘

 Beatrice returned with the blanket.
-She found her mother crushing Hawthorn leaves with the flat of a knife, quick and sure, and scooped them into a cup.
+She found her mother crushing hawthorn leaves with the flat of a knife, quick and sure, and scooped them into a cup.
 Aldwina poured hot water from the kettle, her voice pleasant and calm.

 Beatrice looked back at the foxglove jar, then at the frightened young man on the stool.